How To Tell If A Betta Bubble Nest Has Fertilized Eggs

 If the eggs are fertilized, they will appear as tiny white dots within the bubbles.
 The dots may be hard to spot due to their size, but if you look closely enough, you should be able to see them.

-How Long Do Betta Eggs Take To Hatch
+How Long Do Betta Eggs Take To Hatch?

 Betta eggs will usually hatch within two to three days.
 If the eggs don’t hatch after this time and there are no signs of life, you should remove them from the tank before they rot and become a breeding ground for bacteria.